elodiefeghali/EECE-490-CV-maker/README.md

 **Docker Setup (Alternative)**:
 1. Build the Docker image

    docker build -t cv-maker-app .
-2. Run the container (without OpenAI key) docker run -d -p 5001:5001 --name cv-maker cv-maker-app
+3. Run the container

+   docker run -d -p 5001:5001 --name cv-maker cv-maker-app
-3. Access the application
+5. Access the application

    Open your browser and navigate to http://localhost:5001
-4. If you encounter SciPy issues
+7. If you encounter SciPy issues

-   If you see errors related to scipy.sparse._csr or other SciPy components, you may need to fix the dependencies inside the container: docker exec -it cv-maker bash pip uninstall -y scikit-learn scipy pip install scikit-learn==1.0.2 scipy==1.7.3 exit docker restart cv-maker
+   If you see errors related to scipy.sparse._csr or other SciPy components, you may need to fix the dependencies inside the container:

+   docker exec -it cv-maker

+   pip uninstall -y scikit-learn scipy

+   pip install scikit-learn==1.0.2 scipy==1.7.3

+   exit

+   docker restart cv-maker